 If you come to us early on, we know what needs to be done to your case and to help you.
 We can get you to doctors who are qualified, but at the same time understand what it is to handle a personal injury or accident case it may end up in litigation.
 You do not want inexperienced doctors who never testified in a courtroom or doctors who do some work for insurance companies, as your primary doctor on an accident case.

 We have a pretty good idea of what the value of a case is in general.
-Our lead attorney has almost 36 years of experience, and when it comes time to negotiate we have many employees who put the heads together to achieve the maximum result.
+Our lead attorney has over 40 years of experience, and when it comes time to negotiate we have many employees who put the heads together to achieve the maximum result.